Human trafficking in Oman: Protection (2010)

-Prevention
+Prevention (2010)

 The government made some progress in preventing human trafficking.
 Oman published amendments via Royal Decree 63/2009 to Omani Labor Law 35/2003 in November 2009.
-While the amendments are meant to combat illegal “free” visas which may contribute to human trafficking, they did not loosen the restrictions on expatriate workers working for anyone other than their sponsor.
+While the amendments are meant to combat illegal "free" visas which may contribute to human trafficking, they did not loosen the restrictions on expatriate workers working for anyone other than their sponsor.
 The amendments also provided further protections to employees who are unfairly terminated.

 In 2009, MOM's labor inspectorate inspected 2,226 business establishments representing 36 percent of expatriate workers in Oman.
 Education on human trafficking took place at 41 percent of the visited sites.
 Oman continued to distribute brochures in multiple languages highlighting the rights and services to which workers are legally entitled to source country embassies and to new migrant laborers at airports, recruitment agencies, and in their places of work.
 Other brochures in multiple languages were distributed, summarizing the trafficking law and providing detailed information on how to report a trafficking crime and the types of assistance available to victims.
 The National Committee to Combat Human Trafficking (NCCHT) met regularly during the reporting period.
 In October 2009, the NCCHT launched a website, which received over 25,000 visits a month, and provided information on pertinent legislation, tools for identifying trafficking victims, and a method for reporting trafficking cases to the relevant authorities.
 The NCCHT also launched a trafficking-specific hotline; it received ten calls, primarily related to labor law violations.
 It also published Oman's National Plan to Combat Human Trafficking.
 The government continued its public awareness campaign, which included placement of at least one article or editorial each week in the press about trafficking, press interviews on trafficking, and six hours of radio and two hours of TV on national stations addressing trafficking issues.
 In April 2010, Oman released its first anti-human trafficking report, which included details on prosecutions, victim care, prevention efforts, and public awareness efforts.
 The government recently issued a decision to gender segregate massage facilities not associated with hotels; such standalone businesses are often a front for prostitution.

 Twelve senior officials from the Government of Oman attended a two-day anti-trafficking workshop led by the ILO in October 2009.
 In April 2010, the Ministry of Social Development (MoSD) conducted training, in conjunction with UNSAFE, on preventing child trafficking.
 MoSD also worked with the Oman Women's Associations to conduct lectures for Omani women on the human trafficking law, with an emphasis on domestic servants.
 Two members of the NCCHT attended the UNODC conference in Geneva and also attended a conference on trafficking held in Qatar.